Creutzfeldt-Jakob disease (CJD) is the most common human form of a group of rare, fatal brain disorders known as prion diseases.

 Sporadic Creutzfeldt-Jakob disease has no known cause.
 Most scientists believe the disease begins when prion protein somewhere in the brain spontaneously misfolds, triggering a "domino effect" that misfolds prion protein throughout the brain.
 Genetic variation in the prion protein gene may affect risk of this spontaneous misfolding.

 Mutations in the prion protein gene also may play a yet-to-be-determined role in making people susceptible to acquired CJD from external sources.
-Scientists don't yet know the why acquired CJD seems to be transmitted through such a limited number of external sources.
+Scientists don't yet know why acquired CJD seems to be transmitted through such a limited number of external sources.
 Researchers have found no evidence that the abnormal protein is commonly transmitted through sexual activity or blood transfusions.

 There is no treatment that can slow or stop the underlying brain cell destruction caused by Creutzfeldt-Jakob disease and other prion diseases.
 Various drugs have been tested but have not shown any benefit.
 Clinical studies of potential CJD treatments are complicated by the rarity of the disease and its rapid progression.